'I'm obsessed with growing giant veg'

 Man's giant vegetables set new world records

-A man who grows giant vegetables says he is enjoying the swede smell of success after setting his 12th Guinness World Record by producing a huge turnip.
+A man who grows giant vegetables says he is enjoying the swede smell of success after setting his 12th Guinness World Record.

-Joe Atherton, 64, said he is "obsessed" with growing mammoth veg after his latest record-breaking effort, which measured 13ft 4in (4.064m).

-Mr Atherton, of Mansfield Woodhouse in Nottinghamshire, has also set records for the longest carrot, the heaviest leek and the heaviest parsnip.

 -